dtinit/dtinit.github.io/docs/dtp-intro-for-contributors.md

 **DTP maintainer community** -- Ask DTI about joining the DTP maintainer chat channels.
 Once an implementation is seriously underway, DTP participants may meet regularly to solve problems and keep changes coordinated, until the new extension or any refactoring required begins to settle down and the project moves into deployment phases.
 Note that DTP maintainers sign a Contributor License Agreement - this is what allows each contributor to legally run all the code in DTP without license concerns.

-**DTI's role** -- The Data Transfer Initiative is a non-profit supported by corporate members.
-While DTI facilitates and supports work on DTP, especially for new folks getting started, membership in DTI is not a requirement to participate in or run DTP or have access to DTP communities.
+**DTI's role** -- The Data Transfer Initiative is an independent non-profit working with and supported by corporate partners.
+While DTI facilitates and supports work on DTP, especially for new folks getting started, partnership in DTI is not a requirement to participate in or run DTP or have access to DTP communities.